mookkiah/mahendran/_posts/2025-09-01-giveahack-experience.md

 ---

+### **The Victory: 2nd Place and Giving Back**

+We were thrilled to win **2nd place** in the hackathon!
+This recognition validated our team's hard work and the impact potential of our Community Connections platform.

+As a team, we decided to donate a portion of our winnings to [Mission House](https://www.missionhousejax.org/), a local Jacksonville Beach non-profit that empowers and compassionately supports neighbors in need.
+Their mission of helping people achieve stable, healthy, and self-sufficient lives aligns perfectly with our hackathon's goal of fostering community connections and resource allocation.

+This donation represents our commitment to not just building solutions during the hackathon, but continuing to support the community we're trying to help.

+---

 ### **Conclusion: Beyond the Hackathon**

 Hackathons are for quickly prototyping a challenge with technical experts.
 We were proud to contribute.
 The success is in capturing the thoughts of every team which tackles this problem case and brainstorming to build a product.
 We're happy to hear this project will continue beyond the hackathon to create impact in the community.